T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

-Error read file config.qfq.ini: syntax error on line xx
+Error read file config.qfq.php: syntax error on line xx
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Check the given line number.
 If it's a SQL statement, enclose it in single or double ticks.